franklinsch/driverlesscarsimulations/misc/CodeConventions.md

 ###8.
 Spaces vs Tabs

-This should go without saying, but please indent your code with 4 spaces (except for Python).
+This should go without saying, but please indent your code with 2 spaces (except tabs for Python).